As time goes on and you start to grow bigger in size you need to think about getting your bag packed for the hospital.

 - 3 Stages of labor you need to know about

-Your hospital bag checklist should include the following:
+Your hospital bag checklist should include the following items:

-Having a birth plan is really important as it tells your doctor or midwife exactly what you do and do not want during labor.
+Having a birth plan is really important as it tells your doctor or midwife exactly what you do and do not want to happen during labor.

 If you don’t already have a birth plan prepared then now is the time to get that done.